Nkwor-Jane/altschool_second_assignment/README.md

 ## Overview

-This is a landing page that contains the links to my AltSchool CSS Assignment.
+This is a landing page that contains buttons to my to my table.html and media.html pages.

 ## Installation